cesarvr/blog/content/post/jenkins-container.md

 [Pipeline] }
 ```

-Nice, we not longer need to wait for Red Hat to update their NodeJS Jenkins slave and the team can use any official image to accomplish their builds.
-Let's see how do we deal with state.
+Nice, we not longer need to wait for Red Hat to update their [NodeJS-Slave-Container](https://access.redhat.com/containers/#/registry.access.redhat.com/openshift3/jenkins-agent-nodejs-8-rhel7) and the teams can use any official image to build their *Angular 8 application*.

 ## Customizable

-Another thing we wanted was to be able to add configuration files (without touching Jenkins Master) to the build job, let's create add a configuration file via [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
+Another thing we wanted to improve was the way we add configuration files (this time without visiting the Jenkins UI) to the build job, let's create add a configuration file via [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).

 First let's create a [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/):